codefellows-seattle-javascript-401d18/22-forms-props/lab-isaac/README.md

-# Lab 21 - Cowsay Ipsum
+# Lab 22 - Reddit Scraper

 ## About

-This application is a basic React App that generates Lorem Ipsum via a the Cowsay plugin.
+This application is a React App that sends an HTTP GET request to Reddit API and scrapes the response to populate the data in the app.
+This application utilizes "superagent" package to make the API calls.

 ## Installation